 If you want to get Xcode Cloud’s benefits when building an Android app, you are out of luck.

 Of course, it should not come as a surprise that Apple has limited interest in providing tools for rival ecosystems.
 If you want to get Xcode Cloud’s benefits when building an Android app, you are out of luck, but Xcode has always been restricted (Apple might say focused) in that way.
-That could pose problems for developers who have the same app on both iOS and Android — or any number of other platforms.
+That could pose problems for developers who have the same app on both iOS and

 Other developers told me they will have to wait and see whether Xcode Cloud’s reputed benefits play out in reality.
 Its use for solo developers was also questioned, partly because a number of its features are aimed towards teams with multiple members.